About GST Distribution

 Commonwealth, state and territory governments have different spending responsibilities and sources of revenue to pay for their spending.

-To fill the gap, the Australian Government transfers some of the money it raises to state governments.
+To fill the gap, the Commonwealth transfers some of the money it raises to state governments.

-Some of this money is tied to the delivery of specific services, such as hospital and schools.
+Some of this money from the Commonwealth is tied to the delivery of specific services, such as hospital and schools.

-The revenue the Commonwealth raises from the GST is different.
-It is given to state governments, and they can use the money as they see fit.
-Also, the amount of revenue from the GST pool given to each state reflects differences between each state’s spending needs and ability to raise revenue.
+The revenue the Commonwealth raises from the GST is untied, meaning it is given to state governments to use how they see fit.
+The amount of revenue from the GST pool given to each state reflects difference between the amount each state needs to spend and it’s ability to raise revenue.

 Why do states have different spending needs?

-State governments provide services such as hospitals, schools, justice, public housing and transport and welfare.
-They also provide the infrastructure to support these services.
+State governments provide services such as hospitals, schools, justice, public housing and transport and welfare as well as the infrastructure to support these services.

 The cost of providing services and infrastructure can vary a lot from one part of Australia to another.
 For example: